darlanmoraes/url-validation-regex/README.md

 ## URL Validation Regex
 This application is responsible for the validation of URLs using regex expressions.
 These expressions are loaded from a **MySQL** database that is populated through a **RabbitMQ** Queue.
-This application does not have REST api's and is accessible using only **RabbitMQ**.
+This application does not have REST APIs and is accessible using only **RabbitMQ**.
 There are 3 queues(remember to always use the **property** `content_type=application/json`):
 - `deadletter.queue`: Receives all messages that were not processed;
 - `insertion.queue`: Responsible for the creation of new rules in the regex whitelist.
 A listener is attached to the queue and validates/creates new whitelist rules on **MySQL**;
    - Ex.
-1(invalid message, ends up in the deadletter): `{"client": "client1", "regex": "http://.***"}`;
+1: Invalid message, ends up in the deadletter. body = `{"client": "client1", "regex": "http://.***"}`;
    - Ex.
-2(valid message, creates a private whitelist for the client): `{"client": "client1", "regex": "http://darlan\\.com"}`;
+2: Valid message, creates a private whitelist for the client. body = `{"client": "client1", "regex": "http://darlan\\.com"}`;
    - Ex.
-3(valid message, creates a global whitelist for all clients): `{"client": "", "regex": "http://.*"}`;
+3: Valid message, creates a global whitelist for all clients. body = `{"client": "", "regex": "http://.*"}`;
 - `validation.queue`: Receives messages with content to be validated against the whitelist.
 The validation result is sent to the exchange `response.exchange` with the route key `response.routing.key`.
 If the message has a whitelist match, the result will be sent with `match: true` and `regex: <REGEX_FOUND>`.
 If the message does not have a match, then it will send `match: false` and `regex: null`.
 The `correlationId` is always sent.
    - Ex.
-1(valid message, matches a client whitelist): `{"client": "client1", "url": "http://darlan.com", "correlationId": 123}`;
+1: Valid message, matches a client whitelist. body = `{"client": "client1", "url": "http://darlan.com", "correlationId": 123}`;
    - Ex.
-2(valid message, matches a global whitelist): `{"client": "client1", "url": "http://www.google.com", "correlationId": 123}`;
+2: Valid message, matches a global whitelist. body = `{"client": "client1", "url": "http://www.google.com", "correlationId": 123}`;
    - Ex.
-3(valid message, does not match client or global): `{"client": "client1", "url": "httpw://www.google.com", "correlationId": 123}`;
+3: Valid message, does not match client or global. body = `{"client": "client1", "url": "httpw://www.google.com", "correlationId": 123}`;
    - Ex.
-4(invalid message, ends up in the deadletter): `{"client": "", "url": "http://darlan.com", "correlationId": 123}`;
+4: Invalid message, ends up in the deadletter. body = `{"client": "", "url": "http://darlan.com", "correlationId": 123}`;

 ### Dependencies
 - `java 1.8.0_241`;